SKIPPING ROCKS WITH EINSTEIN

 From my uncle's early post high school years through to the end of the depression he was a struggling artist.
 He did everything he could to earn a few bucks as long as it was art related.
 In the early 1920s he took a job doing minor art resoration for Edward I. Farmer.
 Farmer was an art dealer in New York City with upscale galleries at both 5 West Fifty-sixth Street and 16 East Fifty-sixth Street.
 He offered a variety of Chinese works of Art as well as European antiques.
 He is remembered for the most part for mounting fine Chinese porcelains and jades into decorative lamps and desk accessories.
 While my uncle was working in the gallery studios he met a Japanese man by the name of Yeita Sasaki that was sculpting jade for Farmer.
 Sasaki, who at the time was a formost Zen adept and one of the first major Zen Buddhists in America, would, in 1928, become a full-fledged Zen master known as Sokei-an, receiving Inka Shomei from his teacher Sokatsu Shaku.

-Sokei-an was an advocate of "direct transmission," as was his student and follower Mary Farkas.
+Sokei-an was an advocate of Direct Transmission, as was his student and follower Mary Farkas.
 If you have gone to my page on Alfred Pulyan you may recall he too was an advocate of "direct transmission."
-You may also recall that Pulyan's mysterious female teacher, the person most responsible for his transformation, was a friend of Farkas.
+You may also recall that Pulyan's Teacher, the mysterious woman most responsible for his transformation, was a friend of Farkas.
 About "direct transmission," Sokei-an, in his own words, says:

 Several years after my above article on Einstein appeared for the first time on the web a reader of my works emailed me an article she came across regarding Einstein that she thinks discusses the same summer "rock skipping event" in Maine that he alludes to in my article.
 I submit the incidents so alluded to in both articles are uncanny in their comparison, so much so I think it could very well be the same event(s) as mentioned.
 For your own edification please go to:

 The article is attributed to one Jason Emma Sattler who writes for Ten Car Train and a number of other web based sites --- usually found under a number of pseudonyms.
-He can be reached at Petenicely if you would like to comment on his Einstein article.
 At onetime, on his Stumbleupon Homepage, he provided the following:

 Jason is a 32 year old guy in a relationship from Lafayette, California, USA.
 Member since Feb 06, 2007 I think Stumbleupon is the best thing to happen to my web browser since Google.